Overfishing and Bycatch on the Oceans

 Only a few species of salt water fish come from a fish farming.
 Most of the salt water fish are still caught directly on the seas.
 With the increasing population and their strong demand for cheap meat, the states are moving their fishing to ever more distant regions.
-With the daily from fishing fleets laid out fishing nets you could span the earth forty (40!) times.
+With the daily laid out fishing nets from fishing fleets you could span the earth forty times.
 As more fish get caught as they can reproduce themselves the only thing that remains there is a big emptiness.

-Driftnets stretching up to 60 kilometers (37 miles) are pulled through the seas.
+Drift nets or trawls up to sixty kilometers (37 miles) long are being pulled through the sea by commercial industrial fishing fleets.
 These nets catch everything that’s around, if usable or not.
 All non usable life is called as bycatch and get thrown back in the water – no matter if injured or dead.
+Each year up to 39 million tons of bycatch are thrown back from fishing vessels into the sea dead and unused (including 300’000 whales and dolphins as well as more than 340’000 seals).
 Not only unusable fish species but also turtles, dolphins, sharks and even sperm whales find their death in those nets.

-Just in the Mediterranean Sea approximately 600 Italian ships catch sword fish with driftnets with an average length of 12 kilometers (7.5 miles) each.
+Just in the Mediterranean Sea approximately 600 Italian ships catch sword fish with drift nets with an average length of 12 kilometers (7.5 miles) each.
 All in a row you could stretch them twice from Gibraltar to Beirut.
-The bycatch is extremely high: Only 18% of the caught animals are sword fish, the rest are other kind of fish – for instance more than 8’000 dolphins remain dead in the sea each year.
+The bycatch is extremely high: Only 18 percent of the caught animals are sword fish, the rest are other kind of fish – for instance more than 8’000 dolphins which remain dead in the sea each year.

-All mentioned fishing methods not only kill unnecessary fish but directly contribute to the extermination of the fish population.
+Today’s commercially industrialized fisheries not only unnecessarily kill many fish but also directly contribute to the extermination of fish populations.

-All these fishing methods are comparably with a farmer who doesn’t climb on the tree to pick the apples but cut down the whole tree to get the fruits.
+The behavior of the fishing fleets is comparable to a farmer who doesn’t climb on the tree to pick the apples but cut down the whole tree to get the fruits.

-According to the Food and Agriculture Organization FAO more than 70% of the fish existence are already overfished.
+According to Yaqu Pacha and the World Association of Zoos and Aquariums by the year 2048 the life in our oceans will be close to a total breakdown due to overfishing, killed bycatch and the chemicals, plastic and waste that get thrown into the sea.
+According to the Food and Agriculture Organization FAO more than 70 percent of the fish existence are already overfished.
 Too many technically upgraded fishing ships on the oceans are in competition with too little fish.
 Most of the fish don’t get old enough to reproduce themselves any longer.